-Kelli McGrane MS, RD for the food-tracking app Lose It!, says, "Not only is there more research on the components of red wine intake compared to white, but many studies that have looked at the benefits of wine intake don't separate white from red wine.
+Kelli McGrane, MS, RD, registered dietitian for the food-tracking app Lose It! and author of The Healthy Toast blog, says, "Not only is there more research on the components of red wine intake compared to white, but many studies that have looked at the benefits of wine intake don't separate white from red wine.
 As a result, it's possible that white wine has healthful compounds that we just aren't aware of currently."

 Needless to say, more research needs to be done in order to truly know how wine—and which kinds of wine for that matter—actually impact the body for the better.
 For now, we have compiled a list of potential health benefits of wine that have been studied so far.

 These are 12 research-backed health benefits of wine.